 Many property employers include these questions in their application forms.
 The wording might be slightly different but the basic message is the same, for example:

-- Cushman & Wakefield has asked candidates, ‘Why are you passionate about a career in property?’ and ‘Why do you want to start your career at Cushman & Wakefield?’
+- Cushman & Wakefield asks candidates, ‘Why are you passionate about a career in property?’ and ‘Why do you think Cushman & Wakefield should select you for their Graduate Programme?’

-- Gerald Eve’s application asks: ‘Why are you interested in working in a commercial property consultancy?’ and ‘Why do you want to become a Chartered Surveyor with Gerald Eve?’
+- Gerald Eve’s application asks: ‘Why are you interested in working in a commercial property consultancy?’ and ‘Why do you want to become a Chartered Surveyor at Gerald Eve?’

 These are open-ended questions that give you lots of scope to show off how much you know about the company and the industry and to sell yourself as the perfect fit – make the most of it.